 For many people, their first experience with Medicare is helping their parents navigate coverage.

 The annual open enrollment time for Medicare is nearing.
 Now is the time to get up to speed on the options and decisions your parents face.
-Open enrollment runs from October 15 through December 7 for coverage in 2021.
+Open enrollment runs from October 15 through December 7.

 Government insurance can be confusing at first, but there are some things you can do to help ensure your parents have the coverage that best fits their needs.